 The following results were achieved:

 - A "disaster shocks module' enabling the integration of disaster assessments in policy analysis was developed.
 The module was piloted in Saint Lucia and will be incorporated in Living Standard Measurement Study surveys throughout Eastern Caribbean.

 - A Social Vulnerability Index has been developed that will contribute to the quantification of the impact of disasters on social well being in Saint Lucia.
 The preliminary findings from the analysis were presented to the Central Statistics Office and to 60 technical experts during the Urban Resilience Conference in November 2017.
 In consultation with the Central Statistics Office, a list of additional data sources was developed, which is currently being validated.

 - The project team is currently developing, in consultation with the Central Statistical Office, a methodological framework for assessing the impact of disasters on wellbeing.

 - An analysis is currently being developed to calculate and quantify the relationship between disasters and their impact on welfare.
 Activities have also resulted in the increased sensitization of farmers on climate adaptation and climate financing through workshops, assessments, and consultations.

 Partnerships and Coordination

 This project was implemented by the World Bank Caribbean Disaster Risk Management team within the Social, Urban, Rural and Resilience Global Practice, with support from the World Bank Poverty Global Practice, in close collaboration with relevant government departments and other domestic stakeholders.
-The team worked closely with the Statistical Office in Saint Lucia.
-In addition, coordination with EU-funded activities was undertaken, through coordination with regional EU Delegation in Barbados.
+The team also worked closely with the Statistical Office in Saint Lucia.
+In addition, coordination with EU-funded activities was undertaken through coordination with the EU Delegation in Barbados.

 - Risk identification and assessment